Micro 440

-Comp-Sultants, Inc. was an American computer company based in Huntsville, Alabama, active from 1969 to 1977.
-In 1975, the company released the Micro 440, a microcomputer based on the Intel 4040 microprocessor.
-It was, by Byte magazine's estimation, the first computer based on that chip.
+The Micro 440 was an early microcomputer released by Comp-Sultants, Inc..
+Powered by an Intel 4040 microprocessor, it was, by Byte magazine's estimation, the first third-party computer based on that chip.
+It sold poorly, and the company folded after less than two years, although the Micro 440 found some popularity after its demise among hobbyists as a bare-bones chassis.

-History
+Background and development

 Comp-Sultants was formally incorporated in Huntsville, Alabama by Paul and Joanne Bloom and Brian Nelson in 1973.
 Paul Bloom was the company's president and spent the first few years at Comp-Sultants designing early microprocessor-based real-time programmable logic controllers, including one for a cold-forge machine and another for an injection-molding machine.
 Although the company was incorporated in 1973, according to a classified ad in a 1969 issue of Software Age, the company had been active for four years, offering translation services for software to run on the GE-200 series of mainframe computers.

 In early-to-mid 1975, Comp-Sultants previewed the prototype for its Micro 440 at a Huntsville electronics trade show.
 The Micro 440 was a microcomputer based on Intel's new 4040 microprocessor, the first successor to the 4004 microprocessor, the first commercially produced microprocessor ever made.
 It was at this trade show that Paul Bloom met Jack W. Crenshaw, a software engineer from Montgomery, Alabama who worked as a professor at the University of Alabama in Huntsville.
 Eventually Crenshaw was hired as Comp-Sultants' general manager and software developer.
 The company employed nine people in 1975: Brian Nelson, the Blooms, Crenshaw, one other programmer and four technicians.
-Crenshaw described the company's laboratory as barebones:
+Crenshaw described the company's laboratory as threadbare:

 [Paul]'s "development system" consisted of a 4004-based single-board computer, a primitive ROM-based assembler, and a Teletype ASR-33. ...
 Our test equipment consisted of an equally primitive bus monitor, a multimeter, and an oscilloscope.

 To hold our software, we used UV-erasable EPROMs.
 But we had no EPROM eraser.
 Instead, we just put the EPROMs outside, on the hood of someone's car, and let the Sun do the job.
 Sometimes, the software acted strangely.
 Do you think maybe a cloud passed over the Sun?

 Shortly after Crenshaw joined Comp-Sultants, the company invested in a Intellec 8 Mod 80 development system, allowing him to develop software for the newer Intel 8080.
 His first project for the 8080 was the firmware for a Kalman filter-based satellite-tracking antenna; an outside client commissioned Comp-Sultants for the firmware after Bloom had won them as a client.
 The firmware was delivered on time to positive reception from the client.
 However, further contracts that Bloom had expected to arise from earning this client never materialized.
 Crenshaw guessed that this was because his firmware was "a little too good."
+In late 1975, the company finally released its Micro 440 computer, available as a kit or fully assembled.